miklevin/MikeLev.in/_posts/2025-06-16-adaptive-workflow-template-driven-ui.md

 ## The 'Quinfecta' Vision: A Unified, Multi-Purpose Template

 Alright, this is stunning.
-I think it's almost ready to become the new Quadfecta template, although it's arguably a Quinfecta at this point, haha!
+I think it's almost ready to become the new Quadfecta template, although it's arguably a Quinfecta at this point, ahaha!

 Okay, so the most important thing is for me to be able to toggle it back and forth for link-graph usage and parameter-buster usage.